Herbs de Provence Roast Chicken

 2. Start with making the salt.
 Combine the herb de Provence and salt in a small bowl.
 Give a quick mix to combine.

 3. Chop your butter into 12 pieces.
 Roll the butter in the salt rub.
-Place chicken in a roasting pan.
+Place chicken (breast side up) in a roasting pan and pat the chicken dry.
 With the chicken legs pointed towards you, gently place your fingers under the chicken breast skin and loosen the skin from the breasts.
 Take ¾ of your butter and push it under the skin.
-I tend to put 3 pieces of butter on each breast and 1 each on the top of the leg (still under the skin)
+I tend to put 3 pieces of butter on each breast and 1 each on the top of the leg (still under the chicken skin).

 4. Pop the remaining butter in the cavity of the chicken along with the fresh herbs and lemon.
 Drizzle the whole bird with olive oil and rub with any remaining salt rub.

 5. Pop into a preheated oven for 1 hour and 15 minutes.
-Baste your chicken every 20 minutes with the pan juices.
-The chook will be cooked when you can insert a skewer into the meat and the juices run clear as well as a lovely golden, crispy skin.
+Baste your chicken every 15-20 minutes with the pan juices.
+The chook will be cooked when you can insert a skewer into the meat and the juices run clear as well as a lovely golden brown, crispy skin.

 6. Remove from the oven, and let it rest for 10 minutes.
 Carve & serve.